WongJ275/Viral-Uprising/README.md

                    animations and visual effects for the player (weapons, skills)

 - Collaborative work: game planning, game environment design, UI, WeaponSwitching.cs

+- The project includes adaptations of third-party materials
 </pre>

 ## How to play